furyahub/core/WASM_MIGRATE.md

-## Wasm Migration Guide from Terra Classic
+## Wasm Migration Guide from Furya Classic
-Terra Rebirth is now using wasm module of [wasmd](https://github.com/CosmWasm/wasmd) and it introduces minor compatibility issue with Terra Classic.
+Furya Rebirth is now using wasm module of [wasmd](https://github.com/CosmWasm/wasmd) and it introduces minor compatibility issue with Furya Classic.

 ### Contract Address
 Contract Address length will be different from normal account.